cf73/ces2021/content/collections/people/bekah-riley.md

     type: institution
     enabled: true
 email: Bekah@Cambridge-Ellis.org
 bio: "After graduating from Dartmouth College with a degree in Studio Art and Education, I joined Teach for America.
 I spent two years teaching bi-lingual preschool in Delaware, where I gained a passion for bringing topics of social justice into the early childhood sphere.
-I am a native of upstate New York and spent several years teaching and directing at a small, nature-based, cooperative preschool there.
+I am a native of upstate New York and spent several years teaching at and directing a small, nature-based, cooperative preschool there.
 After moving to Boston with my husband and two cats, I was lucky enough to find a forever home in CES.
 As the Executive Director, my role is to support teachers as they facilitate student-led learning through discovery and play, and caregivers as they embark on their child's first school experience."
 photo: 7566a0ee-8434-4779-b3e2-2b4a338bbf85.jpeg
 role:
   - leadership
   - board-of-directors
 updated_by: 1179db75-8eeb-4bad-8e60-d5005aef7ef8
-updated_at: 1707861145
+updated_at: 1707861196
 ---